likemcode/Projecto-API/Projets/README.md

 - `PUT /api/projects/{project_id}/tasks/{task_id}/technical-documents/{document_id}/`: Update a specific technical document for a task.
 - `DELETE /api/projects/{project_id}/tasks/{task_id}/technical-documents/{document_id}/`: Delete a specific technical document for a task.

+### Registration
+- `POST /api/register/`: Register a user.

+### Authentication
+- `POST /api/login/`: Log in and obtain an access token.
+- `POST /api/logout/`: Log out.

+## Permissions

+### IsProjectManager
+- Checks if the user is authenticated and belongs to the 'project_managers' group.
+- For object-level permission, allows PUT, PATCH, DELETE requests only if the user is a project manager and is the owner of the project.

+### IsEngineer
+- Checks if the user is authenticated and belongs to the 'engineers' group.
+- For object-level permission, allows PUT, PATCH, DELETE requests only if the user is an engineer and is the owner of the task.

+The admin can manage user groups ('project_managers', 'engineers') assigning the corresponding permissions to enable users to access endpoints based on their roles.

 ## Error Handling